 - How comfortable are you with managing your child's diabetes?

-- Has your child had any low blood sugar episodes?
+- How often does your child have low blood sugar episodes?

 - What's a typical day's diet like?